The following bylaws are currently in effect. View previous bylaws

 Section 10: Limitation on Liability for Steering Council—No Steering Council member shall be liable to the Association or its members for monetary damages for any action or inaction, unless that member engages in intentional misconduct or knowing violation of the law.

 Section 11: Garden Operation Guidelines: Festival Beach will abide by rules that are established by the City of Austin for Community Gardens located on city owned property.

-Section 12: By-laws should initially be approved at a general membership meeting by majority vote.
+Section 12: By-laws have been approved at an annual meeting in November 2017 by majority vote.
 By-laws can be amended by 2/3 vote of the steering council with at least ten days’ notice given to the general membership of the proposed by-laws change.